 2.1.5 Incubate the plates in climate chambers (25 ± 1 °C, relative humidity ≥ 80%) in the dark and observe the growth of fungal colonies after 7, 14, and 21 days of incubation.

 2.1.6.
+Observe the macro- and micromorphology of the fungal colonies seeking EFP.
 Transfer the EPF cultures to potato dextrose agar medium plus 0.05% chloramphenicol (PDAC) until pure cultures are obtained.

+NOTE: Use the description keys presented in item 3 for identification of EPF colonies.

 2.2 Isolation using insect baits